TobyCTF/boot2root_notes/README.md

-#Notes from boot2root machines, found at places like tryhackme, hacakthebox or vulnhub
+# Notes from boot2root machines, found at places like tryhackme, hackthebox or vulnhub

 This is some of the notes i have taken during boot2root machines.